bghira/SimpleTuner/documentation/DATALOADER.md

 - When enabled, all VAE cache objects are deleted from the filesystem at the end of each dataset repeat cycle.
 This can be resource-intensive for large datasets, but combined with `crop_style=random` and/or `crop_aspect=random` you'll want this enabled to ensure you sample a full range of crops from each image.

-### `ignore_epochs`

-- This should only be used for subject training, eg. [Dreambooth](/documentation/DREAMBOOTH.md).
-When enabled, this dataset will not hold up the rest of the datasets from completing an epoch.
-This will inherently make the value for the current epoch inaccurate, as it reflects only the number of times any datasets _without_ this flag have completed all of their repeats.
-The state of the ignored dataset isn't reset upon the next epoch, it is simply ignored.
-It will eventually run out of samples as a dataset typically does.
-At that time it will be removed from consideration until the next natural epoch completes.

 ### `skip_file_discovery`

 - You probably don't want to ever set this - it is useful only for very large datasets.